azizul-haq/Slothive/README.md

 ## 🎉 **Ready to Use!**

-Once you've configured your Oracle database connection in the `.env` file, simply run `npm start` and access `http://localhost:3000` to begin using the Presentation Room Booking System!
+Once you've configured your Oracle database connection in the `.env` file, simply run `npm start` and access `http://localhost:3000` to begin using SlotHive - Presentation Room Booking System!

 **Version**: 1.0.0
 **Last Updated**: December 2024
-# Slothive
-# Slothive
+# SlotHive - Where Every Slot Finds a Place